 9. Build your profile

 In the lure for getting good scores in CAT, students often forget to build their profile for IIM.
 Working professionals will have an advantage in this area.
 Those who don’t have work experience could work in an NGO or even intern at a good company to enhance their profile.
+Profile plays a very important role and increases your chances two folds to get admission in an IIM.

 10. Maintain your composure